Symmetric cone: Automorphism group of bounded domain

-Note that G_{D} is a Lie group (see below), so that the above three statements hold with G_{D} and K_{D} replaced by their identity components, i.e. the subgroups generated by their one-parameter cubgroups.
+Note that G_{D} is a Lie group (see below), so that the above three statements hold with G_{D} and K_{D} replaced by their identity components, i.e. the subgroups generated by their one-parameter subgroups.
 Uniqueness of the maximal compact subgroup up to conjugacy follows from a general argument or can be deduced for classical domains directly using Sylvester's law of inertia following Sugiura (1982).
 For the example of Hermitian matrices over C, this reduces to proving that U(n) × U(n) is up to conjugacy the unique maximal compact subgroup in U(n,n).
 In fact if W = C^{n} ⊕ (0), then U(n) × U(n) is the subgroup of U(n,n) preserving W. The restriction of the hermitian form given by the inner product on W minus the inner product on (0) ⊕ C^{n}.

 On the other hand, if K is a compact subgroup of U(n,n), there is a K-invariant inner product on C^{2n} obtained by averaging any inner product with respect to Haar measure on K. The Hermitian form corresponds to an orthogonal decomposition into two subspaces of dimension n both invariant under K with the form positive definite on one and negative definite on the other.
 By Sylvester's law of inertia, given two subspaces of dimension n on which the Hermitian form is positive definite, one is carried onto the other by an element of U(n,n).
 Hence there is an element g of U(n,n) such that the positive definite subspace is given by gW.
 So gKg^{−1} leaves W invariant and gKg^{−1} ⊆ U(n) × U(n).

 A similar argument, with quaternions replacing the complex numbers, shows uniqueness for the symplectic group, which corresponds to Hermitian matrices over R. This can also be seen more directly by using complex structures.
 A complex structure is an invertible operator J with J^{2} = −I preserving the symplectic form B and such that −B(Jx,y) is a real inner product.
 The symplectic group acts transitively on complex structures by conjugation.
 Moreover, the subgroup commuting with J is naturally identified with the unitary group for the corresponding complex inner product space.
 Uniqueness follows by showing that any compact subgroup K commutes with some complex structure J. In fact, averaging over Haar measure, there is a K-invariant inner product on the underlying space.
 The symplectic form yields an invertible skew-adjoint operator T commuting with K. The operator S = −T^{2} is positive, so has a unique positive square root, which commutes with K. So J = S^{−1/2}T, the phase of T, has square −I and commutes with K.